Feasibility Study for Acorn CO2 SAPLING Transport Infrastructure Project

 The Project has received funding from a number of sources including the European Commission (EC) through the Projects of Common Interest (PCI) instrument called the Connecting Europe Facility (CEF), having been publicly listed as a PCI in November 2017.
 PCIs are intended to help create an integrated EU energy market and support the EU’s energy policy objectives of affordable, secure and sustainable energy.

-The Project has also received funding from the UK Government Department for Business, Energy & Industrial Strategy, the Scottish Government, Total E&P UK Limited and Pale Blue Dot Energy.
+The Project also received funding from the UK Government Department for Business, Energy & Industrial Strategy, the Scottish Government, Total E&P UK Limited and Pale Blue Dot Energy.
 For more, information, please read the press release.

 CO2 SAPLING – CO2 Shipping And PipeLine Infrastructure and North Sea ReGeneration